Fazizzz/Reverse-Vaccine-Design-Workflow/README.md

 ## Introduction:

 Anthrax is one of the deadliest bioweapons in the world.
-Anthrax is the colloquial name for the bacterium Bacillus anthracis, which can be weaponized as spores that can be inhaled.
+Anthrax is the colloquial name for the bacterium *Bacillus anthracis*, which can be weaponized as spores that can be inhaled.
 The main mechanism of toxicity is the toxin the bacterium produces which can be toxic on its own to eukaryotic cells.
 The anthrax toxin is comprised of three non-toxic proteins that combine on eukaryotic host cell surfaces to make noncovalent, toxic complexes<sup>1</sup>.
 These proteins include Lethal Factor (LF), Edema Factor (EF) and Protective Antigen (PA).

 As part of a reverse vaccine engineering workflow, this document will go through and highlight the key the steps and outputs for the design of a hypothetical toxoid vaccine targeting the PA component of the anthrax toxin.
 The goal of the vaccine would be to design an antigen based of the PA protein in the toxin, to illicit an immune response in the host so that any future exposure would result in the anthrax toxin being neutralized by the bodies natural immune system.
 PA was selected as the target for a vaccine due to its low lethality on its own and functionality in cell binding which results in subsequent self-assembly into a ring-shaped homo-oligomer pre-channel that allows entry of the LF and EF components of the toxin into the cell cytosol.
 Leading to death of the host cell<sup>1</sup>.